harvard-dce/dce_lti/README.md

 ## Getting started

-Add this engine to your gemfile:
+Add these gems to your gemfile:

     gem 'dce_lti'
+    gem 'activerecord-session_store', '~> 0.1.1''

+Update (or create) `config/initializers/session_store.rb` and ensure it contains:

+    Rails.application.config.session_store :active_record_store, key: '_your_app_session', expire_after: 60.minutes

+Where `_your_app_session` is your application's session key.

-Install it and run migrations:
+Bundle, install and then run migrations:

     bundle
     rake dce_lti:install